Psychiatry and Wellness, Behavioral Medicine Associates, Atlanta and Alpharetta

 Q. If you had to do it all over again. . .?

 What a frightening thought!
 I'm not sure I could.
 I definitely would not try.
-I suppose if I were given a second shot I would aim for something like a college professor in an obscure institution somewhere.
+I don't like the direction psychiatry has taken and the superficial way it tends to be practiced today, even though I have personally been able to avoid participating in such schemes as so-called "managed care" with their third party intrusiveness and routine boundary violations.
+I suppose if I were given a second shot I would aim for something like a college professor, perhaps in medieval history or philosophy, in an obscure institution somewhere off the beaten track..
+Then again, I might become an attorney.
 Of course that would bring its own set of problems.
+The grass is always greener.
 All in all, I'm happy matters have turned out as they have.
 I can't think of anything I'd really rather be doing at this stage of my life and career.

 Q. What interests you today about the practice of psychiatry?